porat-ah/oop/README.md

 --------------------------------------------

-A java implementation of Dijkstra's Algorithm , for finding the shortest path length between two nodes in an undirectional weighted graph. this implementation implements the interface "weighted_graph_algorithms".
+A java implementation of Dijkstra's Algorithm , for finding the shortest path length between two nodes in an undirected weighted graph. this implementation implements the interface "weighted_graph_algorithms".
 The implementation was ispired by  "Advanced Data Structures in Java" course on coursera, made by The University of California San Diego.